How do I convert an existing LastPass user to a federated (Azure AD or Okta) user?

 - Once selected, click Close at the bottom of the window.

-Step #3: Selected users must log in to re-encrypt their Vault with their Azure AD account
+Step #3: Selected users must log in to re-encrypt their Vault with their Azure AD or Okta account

-Users selected for conversion in Step #2 above must log in to LastPass to re-encrypt their Vault with their Azure AD account, as follows:
+Users selected for conversion in Step #2 above must log in to LastPass to re-encrypt their Vault with their Azure AD or Okta account, as follows:

 - The user logs in with their existing username and Master Password via the LastPass web browser extension only.

-- Upon logging in to LastPass, the user is redirected to their Azure AD (Identity Provider) sign in page where they must sign in with their Azure AD account.
+- Upon logging in to LastPass, the user is redirected to their Azure AD or Okta (Identity Provider) sign in page where they must sign in with their Active Directory account for their Identity Provider.

-- A progress bar is displayed to indicate that the user's LastPass Vault is being re-encrypted with their Azure AD account.
+- A progress bar is displayed to indicate that the user's LastPass Vault is being re-encrypted with their Azure AD or Okta account.

-The newly converted federated login user(s) must use their Azure AD account to sign in to LastPass going forward.
+The user's LastPass account is now activated to use federated login, and they will continue to use their Azure AD or Okta account credentials to access their LastPass Vault.
+The newly converted federated login user(s) must use their Azure AD or Okta account to sign in to LastPass going forward.

-To see your end user's experience, please see Federated Login Experience for LastPass Enterprise Users.
+To see your end user's experience, please see Federated Login Experience for LastPass Users.